jasht1/Uni-Projects/State Space Control/Tutorials/Past Paper Questions/Workings - Sample TCA Questions.md

 ### Constituent Forces
 %%[[2024-12-23]] @ 19:38%%

+Aside from the time varying input force $f(t)$, the following forces act on the system;

 The spring would exert a force linearly proportional to the displacement of the block, as follows:

 $$F_{s} = k_{s} x_{b}$$